ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 smartctl -a /dev/sda

+Note: If using official Windows packages, smartctl.exe doesn't provide any output.
+Use smartctl_console.exe instead.
+The devices name should be /dev/pd1 for the second physical drive, etc... .

 If you still think it's a GSmartControl issue, please collect the following information about your system.
 Without it, it may be very hard or impossible to fix the bug.